Monday Marketing Minute Series

 The Stingray Branding Team releases a weekly Monday Marketing Minute video on our Facebook Page every week.
 Each month we focus on a different topic, exploring it and providing you with practical, simple, and actionable information.
 Tune in every Monday at 3:00 pm EST for these quick Facebook Live sessions from your team of Stingrays.
 In case you’re busy on Mondays though, we’ve got you covered.
 We recap the information from these sessions in our blog every month, as well as posting the videos on our YouTube Channel.

-As always, if you have any questions, comments, or just want to see what our team can do to help you, contact us here.
+As always, if you have any questions or comments, or just want to see what our team can do to help you, contact us here.
 Our team would love to hear from you!

 Lessons From Hurricane Dorian